+Step 10: Configure Log4j.xml

+To turn off the unnecessary log entries on the console, add the following to the log4j.xml configuration

-Step 8: Start Jboss
+Step 11: Start Jboss

 1. Once the deployment and configuration is completed, start JBoss.
 Check the logs to confirm there are no errors while the CGMM Web application and host application are deployed on the server.